jsdir/datastored/docs/orm.md

 };
 ```

-#### `redisNamespace`
+#### redisNamespace

-A namespace for redis to use.
+Defines the namespace for redis to use.
 This option is useful when running multiple orm instances on the same redis server.
 The default namespace is `ds`.

-#### `modelTransforms`
+#### modelTransforms

 Datstored uses several base transforms on model for features such as hidden attributes and validation.
 These transforms cannot be changed. `modelTransforms` are added to the transform chain immediately after the immutable ones added by datastored.

-`modelTransforms` defaults to:
+#### modelMarshaller

-- `BasicMarshaller`: an input/output serializer/unserializer for JSON-friendly values.
+Defines a default marshaller to use for each model.
+This can be overridden per model. `modelMarshaller` defaults to `marshaller.JSONMarshaller`.
+A list of available marshallers is documented [here](marshallers.md).